Lunar-Eclipse255/6104G-TempestOS-Over-Under-2023-2024/README.md

 # RiptideOS

-RiptideOS is the comprehensive operating system for the Riptide robotics team's VEX V5 robot.
-This advanced system integrates autonomous routines, operator controls, and a sophisticated user interface to maximize the robot's performance in VEX competitions.
+RiptideOS is the code for the Riptide robot of the team 6104G Tempest.
+This  system integrates autonomous routines, operator controls, and a graphical user interfaces to maximize the robot's performance in VEX competitions.

 ## Table of Contents
 1. [Project Overview](#project-overview)